Please Join Us for One of Our Upcoming Virtual Open Houses!

 The Pharmacy Department’s dedication to excellence in patient care is exemplified in our Promise Statement: “We promise to provide the highest possible quality of pharmacy services that will result in optimal medication outcomes for our patients.
 We are committed to developing an environment that encourages excellence, teamwork and continuous quality improvement.”

-To help achieve the goals expressed in the Promise Statement, the Department of Pharmacy at AdventHealth Altamonte Springs established an ASHP accredited PGY1 Residency Program.
-The program expands both clinical and staffing services at our facility, and augments the excellent pharmacy staff we currently have.
+To help achieve the goals expressed in the Promise Statement, the Department of Pharmacy at AdventHealth Altamonte Springs established an ASHP accredited PGY1 Residency Program in 2014.
+The program expands both clinical and staffing services at our facility and augments the excellent pharmacy staff we currently have.
 Residents will participate in a decentralized pharmacy model and work with multidisciplinary teams, monitoring responses to drug therapy and optimizing care to improve patient outcomes.
-Residents who complete the residency program will develop the critical thinking skills necessary to provide patient-focused care and become confident, independent clinicians in the health care team.
+Residents who complete the residency program will develop the critical thinking skills necessary to provide patient-focused care and become confident and independent clinicians amongst the health care team.

-For specific information on the PGY1 Residency Program, please click on the links to the left of the screen.
+For specific information on the PGY1 Residency Program, please click on the links below.

 Thank you for your interest in the PGY1 Pharmacy Residency at AdventHealth Altamonte Springs.
 Please feel free to contact us with any questions.